Shonkware/DroidModLoader/README.md

 ## Beta Companion Guide

-When DroidModLoader reaches beta, the project will also introduce a **Viva New Vegas-style modding guide for Skyrim Legendary Edition**.
+When DroidModLoader reaches beta, the project will also introduce a **Viva New Vegas style modding guide for Skyrim Legendary Edition**.

-This guide will focus on creating a stable, well-structured baseline to mod from rather than encouraging users to jump straight into large or unstable setups.
+This guide will focus on creating a stable, well structured baseline to mod from rather than encouraging users to jump straight into large or unstable setups.
 The intent is to provide a practical starting point that reflects what actually works in this windows conrainer environment.

 ### Why Skyrim Legendary Edition?

 The initial guide is being planned around **Skyrim Legendary Edition** because it offers more performance headroom on slower chips than more demanding Bethesda titles.
-That makes it a better baseline for early Android container-based modding work, especially when testing on hardware with tighter performance limits.
+That makes it a better baseline for early Android container based modding work, especially when testing on hardware with tighter performance limits.

 ### Guide Goals

 The beta guide is intended to emphasize:

 - a clean and stable base setup
-- practical compatibility-focused mod choices
+- practical compatibility focused mod choices
 - a reliable starting point for future expansion
 - easier troubleshooting through a more controlled baseline
-- a modding path that is more realistic for lower-end or slower ARM64 devices
+- a modding path that is more realistic for lower end or slower ARM64 devices

 ---